Find Y As A Function Of X If

 1. Uniqueness: Each x maps to only one y.

-Worth adding: 2.
+2. On the flip side, Domain and Range: The set of all possible x-values (domain) and y-values (range).
+Day to day, 3.
 Graphical Representation: A function passes the vertical line test—no vertical line intersects its graph more than once.

 Steps to Find y as a Function of x